AGreenwoodMelb/AirAmboAttempt01/README.md

 ### Medium Term
 - Improve the "Usage" section of the README file to give a better explanation of how to set up and use this project, including important class constructor break down with code snippets.
 - Re-implement Unit Testing (Especially for the more stable classes and systems).
+- Add Mental and Socioeconomic systems to the Patient.
+- Add IV Poles classes and rework the Transfusion system to use these.
+- Add Pod Atmosphere system for use along side Gases system.

 ### Long Term
 - Build PatientBuilder system for ease of PatientCreation.